 If you don’t keep up with the property taxes on your Florida home, you could lose your house.
 First, the tax collector will sell the tax lien in a tax lien sale.
 Then, if you don't pay the lien, the tax collector can sell your home in a tax deed sale.
 Along the way you'll get several notices.
 And once you lose the home, you might be able to get it back by paying off the delinquent taxes.

-If you don’t pay your property taxes in Florida, the delinquent amount becomes a lien on your home (Fla.
+If you don’t pay your property taxes in Florida, the delinquent amount becomes a lien on your home.
+(Fla.
 Stat. § 197.122).
-Once there is a tax lien on your home, the tax collector may sell that lien at an auction.
+Once there's a tax lien on your home, the tax collector may sell that lien at an auction.
 This is called a “tax lien sale.”
 Then, if you don’t pay off the lien, the tax collector may eventually sell the home at what is called a “tax deed sale.”
-(If you are struggling to pay your property taxes, learn about your options to avoid a tax sale.)
+(If you're struggling to pay your property taxes, learn about your options to avoid a tax sale.)

 In Florida, you’ll receive one notice before the tax lien sale and two notices before the tax deed sale.

 Notice before the tax lien sale.
 The tax collector must send you a notice by mail or electronically (if you’ve agreed to receive notice this way) prior to the tax lien sale.
 (Fla.
 Stat. § 197.343).
 The tax collector must also publish notice in a newspaper (Fla.
 Stat. § 197.402).

 Notice you’ll receive prior to the tax deed sale.
 At least 20 days before the tax deed sale, the collector must send you a notice by certified mail.
 In addition, the county sheriff must personally serve you notice 20 days before the sale or post the notice in a conspicuous place on the property if personal service isn’t possible.
 (Fla.
 Stat. § 197.522).

 Notice must also be published in a newspaper or, if there is no newspaper available, posted publicly.
 (Fla.
 Stat. § 197.512).